Black Friday electronic drum set deals 2024: How to shop and the biggest early e-kit bargains

 When do the Black Friday e-kit deals start?

 Deals are launched at all sorts of random times - sometimes in the middle of the night - so savvy shoppers will need to keep a close watch on their favourite stores to ensure they grab the bargains they're looking for.
 Some Black Friday e-kit deals may stick around for the whole of Cyber Weekend, while others may only be live for a matter of hours, or could be stock-limited.
 So, if you're looking for a bargain, you need to be ready to pull the trigger.
-We've got more on how you can prepare further down this page.

 What deals can I expect?

 You may also find savings on products related to electronic drumming, including drum triggers, electronic drum pads and electronic drum amps and monitors.
 Perhaps you want to trigger alternative sounds to the ones loaded onto your module?
 For that, you should keep an eye out for discounts on samples packs and VSTs like Superior Drummer 3.
+We'll be flagging any deals we find on these over on our Black Friday plugin deals page.

-If you need anything else drum-related - like heads, sticks, cymbals, perhaps a new snare drum - we also have a dedicated Black Friday drum deals page
+If you need anything else drum-related - like heads, sticks, cymbals, perhaps a new snare drum - we also have a dedicated Black Friday drum deals page.

 In terms of the electronic drum set brands who consistently throw their hat into the Black Friday ring, Roland and Alesis are the top of the tree, with discounts to be found across almost their entire ranges, and at most retailers.
 So, whether you want money off a killer budget kit like Roland's TD-07DMK, or you're hoping to score a chunky discount off a top-end Roland VAD kit, you should be in luck come Black Friday.

-Elsewhere, it's not uncommon to see big savings on budget brands including Donner, Carlsboro and Thomann's own brand Millenium
+Elsewhere, it's not uncommon to see big savings on budget brands including Donner, Carlsboro and Thomann's own brand Millenium.

 In terms of the types of deals to look out for, great deals come in all shapes and sizes...